22 plugins in category «Maven 2»

 You can use the same POM files to configure classpaths in your Ant build using the Maven dependency Ant tasks.

-- actions to run/debug maven goals for a module that contains the current file
+- actions to run/debug maven goals for a module that contains the current file or on the root module

 - actions to run/debug the current test file.